 Bake the batter as soon as it is ready.

-Don’t open the oven door until your baked good has set.
-Leave the oven closed until the minimum time stated in the recipe.
+Don’t open the oven door until your baked goods have set.
+Leave the oven closed until the minimum time is stated in the recipe.

 Every oven is different, so baking times always have to be taken with a grain of salt.
 Oven thermostats can be wildly off, and that will all affect baking time, so keep an eye on yours.